CSCfi/csc-user-guide/docs/support/tutorials/snakemake-puhti.md

 conda-containerize new --prefix /projappl/<project>/$USER/snakemake_tykky env.yaml
 ```

-In the above example, Tykky wrapper installs Conda packages (as listed in the file, `env.yml`) to the directory `/projappl/project_xxxx/$USER/snakemake_tykky`.
+The env.yaml in the above example is available as part of tutorial scripts and data provided later in this section.
+Tykky wrapper installs Conda packages (as listed in the file, `env.yml`) to the directory `/projappl/project_xxxx/$USER/snakemake_tykky`.
 Please note that you have to append the `/bin` directory of the installation to the `$PATH` variable before starting to use the installed environment, as shown below:

 ```bash
 export PATH="/projappl/project_xxxx/$USER/snakemake_tykky/bin:$PATH"